meet the staff

 As the Marketing and Public Relations Manager, Taylor handles all things social media, graphic design, website, and more!

-Taylor is so excited to teach at Red Door and share her passion and love for dance.
+Taylor has loved teaching at Red Door since 2018.
 She enjoys motivating her students to reach their full potential and encouraging them to be the best they can be as dancers and as people too!
+Her students have gone on to be professional and collegiate dancers on the Aggie Dance Team, University of Houston Dance Team, University of Texas Pom, Rangerettes, Houston Texans, and Dallas Cowboys Rhythm & Blue.

 Marianne is in her second career as an employee with Red Door Dance.
 She is excited to be working with her daughter (Marisa Kuers Mailhes).
 Marianne’s business experience includes over 30 years in the mortgage banking business.
 She retired from Bank America in 2015, decided to join the Red Door Dance team and has enjoyed every day since.